 The Queensland Courts Public Safety Network (PSN) Guest Wi-Fi service provides free and secure internet for approved court users.
+This is not a service that is administered by the Department of Justice.

 The service is not open to the general public.
 Access requires prior approval and a username and password.